DoktorShift/naughtify/README.md

 ## 🔗 **Useful Links**

-- **Live-Donation Page**: Shows the latest donations, total donation balance, and memos.
+- **LiveTicker Page**: Shows the latest donations, total donation balance, and memos.
 This page is tied to a static payment code and provides a transparent overview of donation activity.
 - **Overwatch Dashboard**: A read-only dashboard for monitoring wallet activity and status.
 - **LNbits Manage Dashboard**: Direct access to manage wallets, transactions, and settings.